Xris7o/photography-website/README.md

 		jQuery('.download').click(onDownloadClick);

-Comments
+Comments:
   Comments should be used to explain anything that may be unclear when you return to it in six months time.

-Others
+Others:
-Images
+Images:
   Images should be contained in a directory named 'img'.
 In general, images should not be divided into subdirectories.

-Media Files
+Media Files:
 	Flash, Silverlight, or other media files should be contained in a directory named 'media'.

-Other Files
+Other Files:
 	All other downloadable documents, such as PDFs or Word docs, should be contained in a directory named 'files'.